Old School (2003): Is the Movie Based on a True Story?

 When the director initially read Court’s story, he thought it was an amazing idea that could be executed better.
 Fortunately, Court was on board with Todd’s suggestion of rewriting the script with his friend Scot, with whom he had also written the popular sex comedy ‘Road Trip.’
 The film’s characters essentially follow through with this thought and give up their “adult lives” to set up a frat house.
 Impressed by his comedic performance in films like ‘Swingers’ and ‘Made,’ Todd and Scot apparently wrote the part of Bernard with actor Vince Vaughn in mind.

-The duo then spent the next year and a half working on the script that would become ‘Old School,’ however, the director acknowledged that the core idea came from Court.
+The duo then spent the next year and a half working on the script that would become ‘Old School,’ but the director acknowledged that the core idea came from Court.
 Despite Todd having made similar films before (‘Frat House’ and ‘Road Trip’), he was actually making commercials when ‘Old School’ was first pitched to him.
 In fact, he was working on some ESPN commercials at Court’s agency when the latter approached him with the idea for the comedy film.

 The story was seemingly called “Frat Men” at the time, and Court knew that Todd had earlier worked on a documentary called ‘Frat House.’
 Incidentally, several things seen in ‘Old School’ are actually inspired by the latter, and the film reportedly draws from some of Court’s own experiences in college at the University of New Hampshire as well.
 His initial story was understandably based on the advertising executive’s time in college and his idea of returning to wild college life as an adult.